-This page will serve as a one-stop resource to keep our community informed, prepared, and safe.
+This page serves as a one-stop resource to keep our community informed, prepared, and safe.
 It will be continuously updated so, please check back often and share the link with family, friends, and neighbors.
 Together we will get through this.

 My staff and I are working remotely and, with the exception of in-person meetings and flag requests, we are taking the necessary steps to continue providing the same services we have always provided to the residents of NY-03.
 If you need assistance with a federal agency, please phone our office at (631) 923-4100 or (202) 225-3335.
 You can also send an email through this website or to firstname.lastname@example.org.
 Emails to this address will immediately be forwarded to the appropriate caseworker or staffer.